Your Guide to Alloy Rim Protectors

 The other type of alloy rim protector slots between the wheel and tyre – this often needs a professional to fit properly.
 This can add slightly to the overall cost but you can expect a level of experience and professional tool set that you may not have.

-Mr. Tyre provides a huge range of tyres, batteries and accessories for vehicles of all makes and models.
+Mr Tyre provides a huge range of tyres including run flats, performance tyres or cheaper options.
 We operate over 35 branches across Central England, so you can be sure of a dependable service and high-quality products wherever you are in the region.
 Discover more about our auto services by getting in touch with our experts today.